petergermon/ppst/Networking/TestConnect/README.md

 Then, it tests the connection to the default gateway by retrieving the IP address of the default gateway from the routing table (assuming that the default gateway has a destination prefix of "0.0.0.0/0") and pinging it.

 Finally, it tests the connection to Google by pinging the Google website.

+Run it in a PowerShell terminal to perform the tests.